-The biggest impact from moving to a DSN will be the reduction in advertising and targeting.
+The biggest impact of moving to a DSN will be the reduction in advertising and targeting.
 Many people will continue to use free ad-supported services but I expect that most people will choose to pay for hosting or will host it themselves.
 It may even be possible to turn your WordPress site into your social presence through the use of a plugin.

-In order to get the attention of consumers, companies will have to create experiences and content that people actually want.
+To get the attention of consumers, companies will have to create experiences and content that people actually want.
 More importantly, they will need to be so good that people will want to share it.

 Focusing on earned media will require the reallocation of money that has been traditionally used for paid advertising.
 It also means a dramatic shift away from ad management to a focus on content creation and outreach.

-Using influencers isn’t new but it’s now becoming easier to do.
+Using influencers isn’t new, but it’s now becoming easier to do.
 Companies like Intellifluence are simplifying the process for advertisers to discover and connect with influencers.
 The use of services like Intellifluence will become commonplace as more people move to a DSN.